 IFAW works with member countries of the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) to put limitations on the trade of threatened shark species.
 We prioritise the seizure of illegal shark products and the improvement of fishing practices to reduce shark mortality.

 How big is a great white shark?

-An adult great white shark grows to an average of four and a half meters in length, but some can reach more than six meters.
+An adult great white shark grows to an average of four and a half metres in length, but some can reach more than six metres.
 They can weigh up to 2,500 kilograms.
-They are born at around a meter in length and adapt their diet to their size as they grow.
+They are born at around a metre in length and adapt their diet to their size as they grow.

 How many teeth does a great white shark have?

 Great whites have around 300 triangular and serrated teeth that are arranged in up to seven rows in their mouths.
 They use their teeth to rip food into bite-size chunks and swallow them whole, so their teeth are never used for chewing.

 Not a lot is known about the great white shark’s average lifespan, but scientists have identified individuals that lived into their 70s.
 As far as we know, great whites reach sexual maturity after 10 years for males and 12 to 18 years for females.

 Throughout their lives, great white sharks adapt their diets both to their size and their location.
 Young sharks eat big fish, like tuna and smaller shark species.
 When they are fully grown, they prefer marine mammals, like seals and sea lions.
 They also eat crustaceans, molluscs, and sea birds, and they have been known to feed off of whale carcasses.
 When a shark successfully catches prey, the meal can often sustain it for a couple of months.